stoneyrh/gSOAP/gsoap/doc/guide/index.md

 keyfile.
 GNUTLS does not support this feature and cannot encrypt or decrypt a keyfile.

-@warning it is important that the `#WITH_OPENSSL` macro must be consistently defined to compile the sources, such as <i>`gsoap/stdsoap2.cpp`</i>, <i>`soapC.cpp`</i>,
+@warning It is important that the `#WITH_OPENSSL` macro must be consistently defined to compile the sources, such as <i>`gsoap/stdsoap2.cpp`</i>, <i>`soapC.cpp`</i>,
 <i>`soapClient.cpp`</i>, <i>`soapServer.cpp`</i>, and all application sources that
 include <i>`gsoap/stdsoap2.h`</i> or <i>`soapH.h`</i>.
 If the macros are not consistently